boltgolt/howdy/README.md

 This script is in no way as secure as a password and will never be.
 Although it's harder to fool than normal face recognition, a person who looks similar to you or well-printed photo of you could be enough to do it.

-To minimize the chance of this script being compromised, it's recommend to leave this repo in /lib/security and to keep it read only.
+To minimize the chance of this program being compromised, it's recommend to leave Howdy in /lib/security and to keep it read only.

 DO NOT USE HOWDY AS THE SOLE AUTHENTICATION METHOD FOR YOUR SYSTEM.